beckysingson/gdi-intro-web-concepts/readme.md

 # GDI Core Intro to Web Concepts

 This is the official Girl Develop It Core Intro Web Concepts course.
-Material was originally developed by Matt Torbin and Elise Wei, and modified by GDI RDU & GDI Cincinnati.
+Material was originally developed by Matt Torbin and Elise Wei, and modified by Sylvia Pellicore & Becky Blank.

 The course is meant to be taught in a single two-hour workshop.